TienDat8605/wordle/REPORT.md

 # Wordle AI Project Report

 ## Overview
 This project implements a complete Wordle game with an interactive GUI and four classical search algorithms (BFS, DFS, UCS, A*) with **configurable cost and heuristic functions**.
-The implementation uses a dataset of 2,315 five-letter words and includes performance optimizations such as precomputed feedback tables with persistent caching.
-Users can select from **32 different solver configurations** combining various cost functions and heuristics.
+The implementation uses a dataset of **14,855 five-letter words** and includes performance optimizations such as **sparse feedback tables with persistent caching** (max 200 connections per word).
+Users can select from **14 different solver configurations** combining various cost functions and admissible heuristics.

 ## Project Structure